 - 1. This Order supersedes the Health Officer's Prior Orders.
-This Order mainly aligns the County with both the Governor's July 13, 2020, announcement requiring the closure or modification of specific activities and business sectors and the State's March 9, 2021 revision to the Blueprint for a Safer Economy framework, which describes a tiered approach to relaxing and tightening restrictions on activities based upon specified criteria and as permitted by this Order based on County health conditions and circumstances.
-The County has moved into the second tier (Red) of the State's Blueprint for a Safer Economy.
-Community transmission of COVID-19, even as daily case counts are decreasing, remains substantial within the County.
+This Order mainly aligns the County with both the Governor's July 13, 2020, announcement requiring the closure or modification of specific activities and business sectors and the State's April 13, 2021 revision to the Blueprint for a Safer Economy framework.
+The County has moved into the third tier (Orange) of the State's Blueprint for a Safer Economy, which indicates moderate virus transmission.
+Community transmission of COVID-19, even as daily case counts have decreased and appear to be remaining stable, is at a moderate level within the County.
 The Health Officer will continue to assess the phased reopening allowed by the State Public Health Officer and this Order on an ongoing basis and determine, after consultation with the Board of Supervisors, whether this Order needs to be modified if the public health risk associated with COVID-19 increases in the future. - 2.
 This Order's intent is to continue to reduce the risk of COVID-19 in the County.
 All persons who can telework or work from home should continue to do so as much as possible during this pandemic.
 Sustained Social (Physical) Distancing, COVID-19 vaccinations, and infection control measures will continue slowing the spread of COVID-19 and diminishing its impact on the delivery of critical healthcare services.
 All provisions of this Order must be interpreted to effectuate that intent.
 Failure to comply with any of the Order's provisions constitutes an imminent threat and menace to public health, and a public nuisance, and is punishable by fine, imprisonment or both. - a) This Order does not supersede any stricter limitation imposed by a local public entity within the County of Los Angeles Public Health Jurisdiction. - b) The Order is consistent with the provisions in the Governor's Executive Order N-60-20 and the State Public Health Officer's August 28, 2020 Order, that local health jurisdictions may implement or continue more restrictive public health measures if the jurisdiction's Local Health Officer determines that health conditions in that jurisdiction warrant such measures.
-Where a conflict exists between this Order and any State public health order related to controlling the spread of COVID-19 during this pandemic, the most restrictive provision controls, unless the County of Los Angeles is subject to a court order requiring it to act on, or enjoining it from enforcing, any part of this Order. - 3.
-All persons living within the County of Los Angeles Public Health Jurisdiction should remain in their residences whenever practicable. - a) Nothing in this Order prohibits persons living together as a single household in a household or living unit ("household") from engaging in permitted activities together.
-For purposes of this Order, and in relationship to private gatherings, a
+Where a conflict exists between this Order and any State public health order related to controlling the spread of COVID-19 during this pandemic, the most restrictive provision controls, unless the County of Los Angeles is subject to a court order requiring it to act on, or enjoining it from enforcing, any part of this Order.